HighTower Advisors, LLC

 Clients may enter either a wrap-fee or unbundled fee schedule for investment advisory services.
 The wrap program covers the firm’s advisory fee along with the custodial and transaction fees paid to other entities involved with the management of your account.
 In this case, the client would work with the advisor to determine an appropriate wrap-fee schedule.

-Investment advisory fees paid to the firm are separate form expenses charged by the underlying funds that the client’s portfolio invests in.
+Investment advisory fees paid to the firm are separate from expenses charged by the underlying funds that the client’s portfolio invests in.
 These may include mutual fund and exchange-traded fund (ETF) expenses levied by the applicable fund managers.
-While these aren’t paid to HighTower Advisors, they would reduce your account size.
+While these aren’t paid to Hightower Advisors, they would reduce your account size.
 You can find detailed information about these expenses in each fund’s prospectus.

 For financial planning services, fees are on an hourly or fixed basis.
 The extent of these fees would depend on the scope of the services rendered.